Hubs-Foundation/hubs-docs/docs/faq.md

 For general testing of what your SMTP server accepts, **swaks** ([https://jetmore.org/john/code/swaks/](https://jetmore.org/john/code/swaks/)) is a general-purpose tool that can connect using TLS and authenticate with the SMTP server.
 It requires perl which is not available in Kubernetes nodes of Hubs, but is installed on most *nix machines.

-### What about persistent volumes?

-Persistent volumes allow for your Hubs to save scenes, avatars, and room object data.
-This installation uses 10 GB for persistent volumes and there is plenty of space for that within the 80 GB in the one node DO recommendations: 4GB total RAM / 2 vCPUs / 80 GB storage (June 2024 specifications).

 ### Installing doctl for Mac and Linux